KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript/1-js-intro/README.md

 ## Prepare the HTML file

-1. Copy and paste the following HTML code into your _index.html_ file.
+1. Replace code in _index.html_ with the code below.

    {% codeblock copy %}index.html{% codeblock %}